ArhanChaudhary/NAND/README.md

 <img src="media/alu.png" width="700">

-We've reached the nitty-gritty: the instruction set.
+We've reached the nitty-gritty instruction set.
 As indicated, NAND's CPU only has *two* opcodes!
 This makes the instruction set relatively simple while providing a rich functionality.
 NAND's ALU is also specified with which expressions it can compute in a single instruction.

 Phew!
 That was a lot to take in, but I promise you NAND is far less complicated than it's made out to be.
 From a relatively simple logical foundation, turing equivalence is achieved!
 If you want see my implementation of the NAND computer architecture, <a href="src/core">you're more than welcome to</a>!
 If you find yourself still curious, check out the <a href="https://drive.google.com/file/d/1Z_fxYmmRNXTkAzmZ6YMoX9NXZIRVCKiw/view">Nand to Tetris lecture slides</a> for further elaboration on every aspect of its design.

 Let's just briefly talk about the compiler to make this section feel complete.
 Some of NAND's strange syntactical features are a direct consequence of making the compiler easier to implement.
 The compiler is a <a href="https://en.wikipedia.org/wiki/LL_parser">recursive LL(1) parser</a>, generating VM code in <a href="https://en.wikipedia.org/wiki/Reverse_Polish_notation">postfix notation</a> to be utilized as a <a href="https://en.wikipedia.org/wiki/Stack_machine">simple stack machine</a>.
+Once again, you're more than welcome to see my <a href="src/compiler">compiler implementation</a> for yourself.

 # FAQ